 Outdoor Activities for Preschoolers

-- Nature centers are a great starting point for an outdoor adventure with preschoolers.
+Nature centers and are a great starting point for an outdoor adventure with preschoolers.
 You can get advice on kid-friendly trails and take a potty break before heading out!
-Hidden Oaks Nature Center in Bolingbrook is a great choice for preschoolers, with interactive exhibits inside and an outdoor play area.
+Hidden Oaks Nature Center in Bolingbrook is a great choice for preschoolers with an age-appropriate outdoor play area.

-- Splash pads and spray parks are great choices for kids who can’t swim solo just yet.
+Splash pads and spray parks are great choices for kids who can’t swim solo just yet.
 Some are even fenced in (such as the splash park at Maryknoll Park in Glen Ellyn and the Ty Warner Park Spray Park in Westmont).
 Make sure to make reservations if you need to!

-- Explore the 10 best parks and playgrounds on Kidlist!
-The Sensory Garden Playground in Lisle, Harvester Park in Burr Ridge (pictured below), and Darien Community Playground are all crowd favorites for 3- to 5-year-olds.
+Explore the 10 best parks and playgrounds on Kidlist.
+The Sensory Garden Playground in Lisle, Harvester Park in Burr Ridge, and Darien Community Playground are all crowd favorites for 3- to 5-year-olds.

-- Cosley Zoo in Wheaton is another smaller zoo with Illinois wildlife.
+Cosley Zoo in Wheaton is another smaller zoo with Illinois wildlife.
+Reservations are required.
 Kids are free; if you don’t live in Wheaton, you’ll pay $7 per adult.
-It’s my personal favorite for little kids; check out tips from my trip with my family.
+It’s my personal favorite for little kids; check out tips from my recent trip with my family.

 Classes for Preschoolers